loagit/Quill-Examples-and-FAQ/README.md

 **026 - How can I add a new toolbar button that calls my custom function?**
 **026 - How can I add a toolbar button that calls a function?**

-Looking at what was already presented in item (question) 021, it is possible to add a button in the toolbar with HTML Elements and format CSS classes in HTML code (Nº3 - 020).
-For a button that has nothing to do with any registered format, you can add events to it as usual.
+Looking at what was already presented in item (question) 020, it is possible to add a button in the toolbar with HTML Elements and format CSS classes in HTML code.
+For a button that has nothing to do with any registered format, you can add a event to it as usual.

 Assuming we have the following structure being used as a toolbar:
 ```javascript